EMERGING MARKETS-Russia, China limit emerging equity gains

 Many thought the move was designed to set the stage for further foreign exchange reforms as China began its annual parliamentary meeting on Wednesday.

-Qatar’s share index fell 2.7 percent after Saudi Arabia, the United Arab Emirates and Bahrain said they were withdrawing their ambassadors from Qatar over a security dispute.
+Qatar’s share index fell 2.3 percent after Saudi Arabia, the United Arab Emirates and Bahrain said they were withdrawing their ambassadors from Qatar because Doha had not implemented an agreement among Gulf Arab countries not to interfere in each others’ internal affairs.

 The index is on track for the biggest one-day fall since March 2011.

-Zambia’s kwacha currency fell to a record low of 5.93 per dollar as China’s economic slowdown weighs on demand for copper.
+Zambia’s kwacha currency fell as low as 5.93 per dollar as China’s economic slowdown weighs on demand for copper.
 Zambia is a major exporter of the metal.

+The kwacha has lost more than 6 percent of its value this year.

 For CENTRAL EUROPE market report, see